 Let me once more set forth the Bhavan's faith for the benefit of new students and members, for it is necessary that they should understand it clearly and imbibe its spirit.

 The Bhavan stands for the reintegration of Indian Culture.
-In a world falling to pieces under the impact of a moral technological avalanche, it tries to hold fast to the fundamental values for which our culture stands Rita, Satya, Yagna and Tapas.
-FAITH in God Who in-forms the Cosmic Order.
+In a world falling to pieces under the impact of an amoral technological avalanche, it tries to hold fast to the fundamental values for which our culture stands Rita, Satya, Yagna and Tapas.
+FAITH in God who wages the Cosmic Order.